preservim/vim-indent-guides/README.markdown

     hi IndentGuidesEven ctermbg=lightgrey
     hi IndentGuidesOdd  ctermbg=white

 If for some reason it's defining light highlight colors instead of dark ones or vice versa, the first thing you should check is that `set background=` is being set correctly for your colorscheme.
-Sometimes it's best to manually set the `background` value in your .vimrc, for example:
+Sometimes it's best to manually set the `background` value in your `.vimrc`, for example:

     colorscheme desert256
     set background=dark